About This Site

 fortuny-dress

 Into the fray came Mariano Fortuny and his Delphos gown of 1907, that “creation which clung to the form in long crinkled lines and shimmered like the skin of a snake”.
-Born in Granada, the ancient Moorish capital of Spain to a family of Spanish artists, Mariano–named after his painter father–was to be forever influenced by the faded, slightly oriental opulence of the land of his birth.
-His father dying when Mariano was three, his newly widowed mother moved, with her young son to Paris, where she hosted a salon peopled by her husband’s associates and other artists who flocked to France’s capital in the closing decades of the 19th century.
-Mariano was encouraged by his mother to take up painting, and by an early age, he showed considerable skill.
+Born in Granada, the ancient Moorish capital of Spain to a family of Spanish artists, Mariano—named after his painter father—was to be forever influenced by the faded, slightly oriental opulence of the land of his birth.
+His father died when Mariano was three, and his newly widowed mother took her young son to Paris, where she hosted a salon comprised of her husband’s associates and other artists who flocked to France’s capital in the closing decades of the 19th century.
+Mariano was encouraged by his mother to take up painting, and he showed considerable skill at an early age.
+However, his mother moved yet again, but this time to Venice.
+Ten years later, Mariano moved to the Palazzo Pesaro Orfei, a magnificent 13th century palace whose large, open spaces were an idea work place where he could give full rein to his talents.
+It eventually became the Palazzo Fortuny, “the house of the magician.”

 fortuny-black-gownThe dress was a revolution for the tightly corseted women of 1907.